stargatedaw/stargate/docs/project_design_principles.md

 development team (with some short-term assistance on cosmetic aspects from others along the way), Stargate must think differently, and provide a unique experience.
-I hope to attract more developers to the platform, but I have to assume that I will be doing this alone for the forseeable future, given the specialized knowledge and high barrier to entry to contribute to DAWs and plugins at a high level (and the fact that those who can contribute tend to start their own projects).
+I hope to attract more developers to the platform, but I have to assume that I will be doing this alone for the foreseeable future, given the specialized knowledge and high barrier to entry to contribute to DAWs and plugins at a high level (and the fact that those who can contribute tend to start their own projects).